Jack Suwinski Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.74 team ERA that ranks fifth across all MLB pitching staffs.
+- The Padres' 3.80 team ERA ranks fifth across all league pitching staffs.

-- Padres pitchers combine to give up 83 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- The Padres rank 13th in baseball in home runs surrendered (86 total, 1.1 per game).

-- The right-hander's last time out came on Thursday against the San Francisco Giants, when he threw six innings, surrendering four earned runs while giving up seven hits.
+- The lefty last appeared on Thursday against the San Francisco Giants, when he tossed six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.